 School or Division School of Business and Technology Program or Certificate Risk Management & Insurance Management Certificate Proposed by (faculty only) Bill Van Glabek Presenter (faculty only) Leroy Bugger Note that the presenter (faculty) listed about • or the proposal will be returned to the Sch ool or Division and be resubmitted for a later date.
-Submission date 9/28/2018 All Curriculum proposals require approval Academic Affairs.
-Final approval or denial proposal.
-Approve Curriculum Committee Chair Signature Date ☐ Approve Do Not Approve Vice Provost for Academic Affairs Signature e Date - All Curriculum proposals require review by the Office of Acco untability & Effectiveness. ☐ Reviewed Office of Accountability & Effectiveness Sig nature Date
+Submission date 9/28/2018 of the Curriculum Committee and the Vice Provost for of a proposal is reflected on the completed and signed Do Not Approve Curriculum Committee Chair Signature Date ☐ Approve Do Not Approve Vice Provost for Academic Affairs Signature e e Date - All Curriculum proposals require review by the Office of Acco untability & Effectiveness. ☐ Reviewed Office of Accountability & Effectiveness Sig nature Date